 All the deductions under Chapter VIA, deductions for EPF, PPF, NSC, life insurance premium or health insurance are mentioned in this section.

-The income tax Form 16-part A is generated and downloaded by the employer.
+The part A is generated and downloaded by the employer.
 The employer executes this task through the TRACES portal, which is the official TDS website.
 This is a very significant part and hence, before issuing the certificate, it is cross checked for authentication purposes, so as to verify the contents provided by the employer.

-An important point that you wouldn’t want to miss out is that if you switch jobs in one financial year, each employer that you have worked under will issue a separate Part A of Form 16.
-The Form 16 Part A will be issued for the total period of your employment.
+An important point that you wouldn’t want to miss out is that if you switch jobs in one financial year, each employer that you have worked under will issue a separate Part A of Form 16, issued for the total period of your employment.

 By now, you might have been curious about the contents of this part.
 Here are some of the major components of Part A –